FunC cookbook

 How to update the smart contract logic

-Below is a simple СounterV1
+Below is an example of a simple CounterV1

 () recv_internal (slice in_msg_body) {